jcao15/A5-6-Thermo-BLE-ECE-523-/README.md

 ## Overview

-I built building a system which use the Circuit Playground to capture the temperature and button clicks, then use the Flora to publish a BLE service which sends out that data, which will be consumed by an Android app connected to it.
+I built a system which use the Circuit Playground to capture the temperature and button clicks, then use the Flora to publish a BLE service which sends out that data, which will be consumed by an Android app connected to it.

 ## Using the app